 In Invincible #100, the title hero is seemingly killed by Dinosaurus, his death broadcast around the globe because it happened during a really high-stakes superhuman fight.
 While it's revealed later that this was a clone created by Dinosaurus to fake Invincible's death, the world at large thinks him dead.
 Several of his enemies, including Kursk, Powerplex, and Titan, are seen to be disturbed and even upset by his death.
 The one most hurt by this development, however, is Angstrom Levy, his personal Arch-Enemy, because obviously Invincible being dead really puts a damper on his bitter revenge plot against Invincible.
 Thragg, the Viltrumite king, is the only one of his enemies shown to betray no emotion upon receiving the news.

 Given a nod in Kill Bill, when Bud and Elle think The Bride is dead.
-Bud asks Elle, who considered The Bride a personal rival/nemesis, which R she feels: Relief, or Regret.
+Bud asks Elle, who considered The Bride a personal rival/nemesis (in more ways than one), which R she feels: Relief, or Regret.

 Bill the Butcher in the movie Gangs of New York commemorated the death of his Worthy Opponent "Priest" Vallon every year with a public celebration.
 At one point, he laments that, of all the people he'd killed, Vallon was the only one worth remembering.

 In Grumpy Old Men, the eponymous characters, John and Max, have been bitter antagonists for years.
 During the course of their biggest fight yet, John suffers a heart attack and nearly dies.
 A visibly shaken Max goes to see him in the hospital, and when the nurse asks if he's a relative, he replies, "He's my best friend."

 In Kagemusha, when the death of Shingen Takeda is finally revealed, one of his rivals sings a song of mourning.